 As Vega states, “It was all perfect for the new album.”
 Ongoing themes for the new album are about reaching out to our young generation, and paying homage to women.
 Vega adds, “I feel in these times we need songs like this to help inspire moves.”

-who was actually in Hector Lavoe and Willie Colon’s bands and sang backgrounds live and on recordings and played bongos and cowbell.
+The second disc includes the “EOL Soulfrito,” a medley Louie Vega and E.O.L. put together to pay tribute to Hector Lavoe, Willie Colon, The Fania All-Stars and the entire Fania family.
+Vega describes it as, “a continuous journey intertwining Fania with Elements of Life.
+The foundation of the music is Salsa, Brazilian, Jazz, and Afro, filled with poets Oveous Maximus, Ursula Rucker and singers Anané, Josh Milan, Lisa Fischer and Cindy Mizelle.
+A special collaborator for this medley is Jose Mangual Sr. who was actually in Hector Lavoe and Willie Colon’s bands and sang backgrounds live and on recordings and played bongos and cowbell.
 He will surprise everyone with his clever adlibs on “Descarga Fania” where he names just about every single person in the Fania All Stars.
 In addition, the second disc includes bonus tracks “Draggin’ My Heels,” “You Came Into My Life (Louie Vega Roots NYC Mix),” “Children Of The World (Louie Vega Roots NYC Mix),” “This Is US (Roots Mix),” an E.O.L. take on Stevie Wonder’s “Pastime Paradise,” and “Overtake Don Overtake Overtake (Roots Vocal Version) featuring actor/singer Sahr Ngaujah on lead vocals, best known for his lead role in the TONY Award winning hit musical, Fela!

 Vega concludes, “It’s a true honor for me to be the first new artist album signed to Fania Records in years.
 It really comes full circle now, being able to be on the label my uncle Hector Lavoe was on and the Fania All Stars who are also great inspirations for me.
 Fania Records is to Latin music what Motown is to R&B and Soul, so to be even a small page in this encyclopedia of music is a dream come true for me.”